Course

 Learning activities

-The topics will be covered through in-class lectures, laboratory assignments, reading, and research.
+The topics are covered through in-class lectures, laboratory assignments, readings, and research.

 Means of assessment